The Ohio State University Corporate Engagement Office

 T2018-057

-Small-molecule prodrugs that target IL-6/STAT3 signaling pathway.
+Modality: Small-molecule prodrug that targets the IL-6/STAT3 signaling pathway